Samsung/tizen-docs/docs/application/tizen-studio/release-notes/2-5-release-notes.md

 ### New Features

 -   SDB
-	-  wait-for-device command added, when this command is issued sdb waits indefinitely for the target to come to 'device' state.
+	-  `wait-for-device` command added, when this command is issued SDB waits indefinitely for the target to come to `device` state.
 -   RT IDE Certificate Manager
-	-   Integrated Certificate Manager into RT IDE
+	-   Integrated Certificate Manager into RT IDE.
 -   Baseline SDK Size Optimizations
-	-   Optimized Baseline SDK size from 480MB to 320MB
+	-   Optimized baseline SDK size from 480MB to 320MB.

 ### Fixed Bugs
 -   Certificate Manager
-	-   Added validation of .pem & .der files while importing as a new IoT profile in Certificate Manager
+	-   Added validation for .pem and .der files when they are imported as a new IoT profile in the Certificate Manager.

 -   Installer  and Package Manager
-	-   Fix extension download failure when url starts with https.
+	-   Fixed the extension download failure, which occurs when URL starts with https.
-	-   Fixed a issue of uninstaller window getting closed while uninstallation.
+	-   Fixed an issue of the uninstaller window, earlier the window gets closed while uninstalling.
-	-   Fixed a issue of target directory not being able to set after invalid path.
+	-   Fixed an issue of the target directory, now it is possible to set the target directory after an invalid path.
 -   Base IDE
-	-   Supporting "Show in History" view of eclipse team service.
+	-   Supports **Show in History** view of eclipse team service.
 -   CLI
-	-   Fixed CLI Build failure for IoT Headless App.
+	-   Fixed CLI build failure for IoT Headless App.
 	> **Note**
+	>
-	> If you have projects with Old CLI Build Scripts you need to re-create the build script by running "Export to CLI" before running CLI commands.
+	> If you have projects with old CLI build scripts, you must re-create the build script by running `export to CLI` before running the CLI commands.
 -   Others
-	-   Fixed security issues in Tizen Studio Source code.
+	-   Fixed the security issues in Tizen Studio source code.

 ### Known Issues
 -	Tizen Studio